Brian Gray Scholarship program

 Who can apply?

-The Brian Gray Scholarship is open to any Australian/New Zealand citizen or permanent resident, studying a topic of relevance to APRA.
-The focus will be on honours year students, although postgraduate students can apply.
+The Brian Gray Scholarship is open to Australian and New Zealand citizens or permanent residents, studying a topic of relevance to APRA.
+University students completing their honours year and postgraduates are encouraged to apply.